cyber-land/programmazione_2/inheritance.md

 }
 ```

+All variables declared in an interface are public static final
+All methods declared in an interface methods are public abstract
+Interfaces cannot be declared as final

 An abstract class cannot be instantiated.
 It can be sub-classed (extended) as long as the sub-class is either also abstract, or implements all methods marked as abstract by super classes

 ```java